 If you are living in a country with very warm climate, your Siamese points will be brighter (again, because of the enzyme that is sensitive to heat).

-The behaviour and personality characteristics of the Siamese are similar throughout the breed, regardless of which body shape they have.
+The behavior characteristics of the Siamese are similar throughout the breed, regardless of which body shape they have.

 They are typically loyal, affectionate and can be trained, and in some ways bridge the gap between cats and dogs.